ENROLL ON-LINE! ENROLL EVERY SEMESTER!

 There is no enrollment fee to participate in a budget payment plan

-Payment plans are an optional arrangement to make current semester tuition payments more affordable by spreading payments over a period of months.
+Payment plans are an optional arrangement to make current semester tuition payments more affordable by spreading payments over a number of months.
 Our payment plans are available to all students, regardless of the number of credits or tuition amount.
 Payment plans are also an option for students accepting financial aid.
 CSU offers a variety of interest free payment plans.
 A few new things to consider:

 - Your initial payment must be made BEFORE you can enroll in a Budget Payment Plan